-Though, there are some major pros and cons to both renting and buying.
-And you don’t need a comprehensive calculator to understand those.
+Though, there are some pros and cons to both renting and buying that go beyond just the numbers.
+And you don’t need a comprehensive calculator to understand those:

 - Flexibility: When renting, you don’t have the burden of needing to sell your home before being able to move.
 It’s much easier to relocate on short notice.

 - No Maintenance Fees: You are not responsible for any home upkeep or repairs when you are in a rental property.
 Usually, that falls on the property owner.

 - No Taxes or Fees: Even though it’s likely included in the rental price, you do not face any taxes or other reoccurring fees.
 Just the monthly rent.

 - Not Building Equity: When renting, you are not investing in a property or home.
 The money you spend monthly is an expense and you will not see it again.